-Here's how you get approved for a personal loan
+How do you get approved for a loan in South Africa?

 Before you apply for a personal loan, you should first check if you’re actually in a position to be applying for one.
 A personal loan can be used for a variety of things such as: home renovations, trips and emergency expenses.
 Below is a list of 8 things you can do before applying for a loan to improve your chances of getting approved.